 Nice to meet you!
 We are Erin, Ryan, Norah, Hazel, and Georgia, the family behind Rock's End Farm.

 My name is Erin Krekoski, and I'm the co-owner and main operator of Rock's End Farm.
 I love the land.
 And I love animals.
 Working with livestock on the land isn't an option for me, it's an imperative.
-Farming runs thick in my blood, I'm proud to continue the tradition as the fifth generation of farmers in my family.
+Farming runs thick in my blood, I'm proud to continue the tradition by raising the fifth generation of farmers in my family.
 Farming is my humble contribution to righting our human relationship to the rest of the non-human world.
 The farm is my way of figuring out where the balance lies - what are we humans supposed to be doing here?
 My favourite farm tool is observation: if I'm still enough, quiet enough, patient enough, the animals and the land just might share their secrets.
-I feel pretty grateful that my occupation is an ongoing medidation on the beautiful complexity of nature all around me.
+I feel pretty grateful that my occupation is an ongoing meditation on the beautiful complexity of nature all around me.

 Meet Ryan Katz-Rosene, co-owner of Rock's End Farm.
 Ryan mainly works off the farm as a professor at the University of Ottawa, where he studies climate change policy.
 But he also plays a supporting role on the farm, helping out with daily chores and bigger farm projects.
 With an eye for farm photography, Ryan also manages our Instagram page, and enjoys venturing out on the property in search of the next wonder this amazing place has to offer.